sajad-ahmadnzhad/WorldTime/README.md

 <li>The time zone must be entered like this: "Asia Tehran or Africa Algiers or America Adak or America Indiana Marengo"</li>
 <hr/>

+<h1>⚠️The robot is not currently deployed on a server.
+Once it is deployed, an announcement will be made.</h1>

 <h1>How does this robot work?</h1>

 <img src="https://github.com/sajad-ahmadnzhad/WorldTime/blob/master/img/startBot.jpg?raw=true"/>